Wong (Marvel Comics): New Avengers

 Wong has been a supporting character in the pages of New Avengers, after the events of the "Civil War".
 Many superheroes who did not wish to register with the government go on the run and Strange opens his home to them.
 Wong adapts to serving them and later, Strange's new love interest, the Night Nurse.
 Around this time, Wong develops cancer, and Strange goes on a magical quest that results in a cure.
 In this same period, Wong is making a shopping trip in New York on Christmas Eve when he encounters a terrorist Hydra cell endangering civilians.
 His courage in confronting the villains alone causes Fin Fang Foom to assist Wong.
-After the threat is neutralized, Wong tries to invite Foom back to the Sanctum but is turned down.
+After the threat is neutralized, Wong tries to invite Foom back to the Sanctum Sanctorum, but is turned down.

 Doctor Strange becomes injured after self-confessed unwise use of dark magics.
-Returning home, the New Avengers are set upon by The Hood's super-villain army.
+Returning home, the New Avengers are set upon by the Hood's super-villain army.
 When Strange is attacked and shot by the Hood, Wong beats him back.
 The supervillain army's defeat damages the Sanctum enough so that S.H.I.E.L.D. is able to take over.
-Strange leaves on a road trip.
-Wong's whereabouts are unclear.
-It is later shown he is in the running for the new position of Sorcerer Supreme, but the duties later go to Brother Voodoo.
+Wong is in the running for the new position of Sorcerer Supreme, but the duties later go to Brother Voodoo.

 Wong resurfaced at the behest of Doctor Strange to serve as the New Avengers' housekeeper.
-After the "Fear Itself" storyline, multiple heroes reorganize themselves at the Avengers Mansion; Wong is angry at this, threatening the butler Jarvis if the man interferes with his kitchen.
-Wong later goes into hiding at the behest of Strange, who is being pursued by a murderous spirit.
-Wong also assists Strange and Deadpool in battling evil versions of dead American Presidents.
+After the "Fear Itself" storyline, multiple heroes reorganize themselves at the Avengers Mansion; Wong is angry at this, threatening Edwin Jarvis if the man interferes with his kitchen.